‘Vet nurses aren’t just there to carry out orders, we’re there to interpret changes and make suggestions on treatment options’

 “I love to talk about critical thinking,” said Megan.

-“Even in an emergency you have to think through what’s going to happen before it does.
-So, it’s not just ‘I have to get a catheter in and get the animal anaesthetised’, you have to think about what else is wrong with the patient.
+“Even in an emergency, you have to think through what’s going to happen before it does.
+It’s not just ‘I have to get a catheter in and get the animal anaesthetised’, you have to think about what else is wrong with the patient.

 “You have to have a plan, for example, for what happens if the blood pressure goes down.
 It’s so much better for the patient if it takes you five minutes longer to get them under anaesthesia but you have an idea of what to do if anything changes.